brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 {% include figure.html path="blog/aws-docker/ecs-services.png" caption="Create an ECS Service" %}

-Select the Task you created earlier ("hello-world-task:1"), give the Service a name (e.g., "hello-world-service"), specify 4 tasks (one less than the number of EC2 Instances in your ECS Cluster, as we'll discuss later), select the ELB you created earlier ("ecs-load-balancer"), select the IAM Role you created earlier ("ecs-service-role"), and click the blue "Create Service" button:
+Select the Task you created earlier ("hello-world-task:1"), give the Service a name (e.g., "hello-world-service"), specify that you want 4 tasks (one less than the number of EC2 Instances in your ECS Cluster, as we'll discuss later), select the ELB you created earlier ("ecs-load-balancer"), select the IAM Role you created earlier ("ecs-service-role"), and click the blue "Create Service"
+button:

 {% include figure.html path="blog/aws-docker/ecs-service-settings.png" caption="ECS Service Config" %}